Fahersto/imogui/README.md

 # imogui - draw on overlays using imgui
-A GUI library that draws on hooked overlays using imgui (https://github.com/ocornut/imgui).
+A GUI library to draw on existing overlays using imgui (https://github.com/ocornut/imgui).

 # How to install
 Clone including submodules (hookFTW).